Embodied resilience for change

 “We’re always practising something,

-so we may as well practise on purpose!”
+and we are/become what we practise, so we may as well practise on purpose!”

-This is for you if you want to create change on purpose
+This is for you if you want to create purposeful change towards what you care about.

 You may be…